Pejeloco/ShieldEstate/README.md

 The Airbnb Madrid Price Prediction and Heatmap app consist of the following main components:

-1. **User Authentication**: Securely handling user login and registration, ensuring only authorized users have access to the app's features.
+1. **User Authentication**: Storing the Sign up user's information in a dictionary, to provide a secure login.

 2. **Data Preprocessing**: Importing and cleaning the dataset, including removing outliers and converting data types as necessary.